William T. Stearn: Societies and appointments

 Stearn was a member of the Linnean Society for many years, becoming a fellow as early as 1934.
 He served as botanical curator 1959–1985, council member 1959–1963 and as vice-president 1961–1962 and president 1979–1982, producing a revised and updated history of the society in 1988.
 He also served as president of the Garden History Society and the Ray Society (1975–1977).
 The Royal Horticultural Society had made him an honorary fellow in 1946 and in 1986 he became a vice-president.
 Stearn became a member of the Botanical Society of Britain and Ireland (BSBI) in 1954, joining the Maps Committee the following year to prepare their Atlas of the British Flora (1962).
 He remained on that committee till 1968, when it became the Records Committee.
 For 40 years he was the BSBI referee for Allium.
 While at the Lindley Library, he became a founding member of the Society for the Bibliography of Natural History (later, the Society for the History of Natural History) in 1936, was one of its most active publishing members based on his cataloguing work at the library, and published a history of the society for their 50th anniversary in 1986.
 Other societies on which he served include the British Society for the History of Science (vice-president), the British Society for the History of Medicine (Council), the Garden History Society (president 1977–1982) and was a corresponding member of the Botanical Society of America.

-Stearn was appointed Sandars Reader in Bibliography, University of Cambridge in 1965 and from 1977 to 1983 he was visiting professor at Cambridge University's Department of Botany, and also Visiting Professor in Botany at Reading University 1977–1983, and then Honorary Research Fellow (1983–).
+Stearn was appointed Sandars Reader in Bibliography, University of Cambridge in 1965 speaking on "Bibliography in the Service of Biology."

+From 1977 to 1983 he was visiting professor at Cambridge University's Department of Botany, and also visiting professor in botany at Reading University 1977–1983, and then Honorary Research Fellow (1983–).
 He was also a fellow of the Institute of Biology (1967) and was elected an Honorary Fellow of Sidney Sussex College, Cambridge in 1968.